NASA And SpaceX Preparing To Launch New TESS Satellite To Seek Out Alien Planets

 Once launched, the new TESS satellite will be studied closely by NASA to keep a close eye on 200,000 stars.
 The Transiting Exoplanet Survey Satellite features four wide-field cameras that will be able to monitor any changes in the brightness of these stars, however small, that would occur by an orbiting planet.

-As MIT professor Sara Seager explained, NASA’s new satellite will be the perfect tool for discovering which new exoplanets we should be studying next.
+As MIT professor, Sara Seager, explained that NASA’s new satellite will be the perfect tool for discovering which new exoplanets we should be studying next.

 “TESS is going to essentially provide the catalog, like the phone book, if you will, of all the best planets for following up, for looking at their atmospheres and studying more about them.”